Ranjith200228/FleetMind-AI-Predictive-Maintenance-Command-Center/README.md

 ## 🏗️ Architecture Overview

-FleetMind was intentionally designed as a modular ML platform — not a monolithic dashboard.
+FleetMind was intentionally designed as a modular ML platform .

 ```mermaid
 flowchart LR